MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migration-setup-overview.md

    The replication pipeline is used for copying the data.
 This pipeline remains idle until you initiate the data replication.
 5. Environment is marked as ready for migration and the preparation pipeline is deleted.

-After completing 1 or more replication runs, you run data upgrade, then complete the migration.
+After completing one or more replication runs, you run data upgrade, then complete the migration.

 ## Cloud migration setup telemetry